-Executive Officers Who are Not Directors
+Executive Officers Who Are Not Directors

-Position(s) Held Term of Office and Length of Principal Occupation(s) During the Past Name, Address, Age With Company Term Served Five Years Gresford Gray (35) Gladstone Capital Corporation 1521 Westbranch Drive Suite 200 McLean, Virginia 22102 Chief Financial Officer Executive Officer since 2008.
-Chief Financial Officer since 2008.
+Name, Address, Age Gresford Gray (36) Gladstone Capital Corporation 1521 Westbranch Drive Suite 200 McLean, Virginia 22102 36) Chief Financial pital Corporation Officer anch Drive Principal Occupation(s) During the Past Five Years Chief Financial Officer since 2008.
 Director of Financial Reporting and Analysis for Alion Science and Technology, Inc. from July 2006 to March 2008.
-May 2002 to June 2006, employed by Allied Defense Group, Inc. where he held various positions, including Corporate Controller and Corporate Secretary.
-Gary Gerson (44) Gladstone Capital Corporation 1521 Westbranch Drive Suite 200 McLean, Virginia 22102 Treasurer Executive Officer since 2006.
+May 2002 to June 2006, employed by Allied Defense Group, Inc., where he held various positions, including Corporate Controller and Corporate Sceretary.
+Gary Gerson (45) Gladstone Capital Corporation 1521 Westbranch Drive Suite 200 McLean, Virginia 22102 Treasurer Executive Officer since 2006.
 Treasurer since 2006.
 Treasurer of Gladstone Investment Corporation, Gladstone Commercial Corporation, and our Adviser since 2006.
-Assistant Vice President of Finance at the Bozzuto Group, a real estate developer, manager and owner, from 2004 through 2006.
-Director, Finance, at PG&E National Energy Group from 2000 through 2004.
+Assistant Vice President of Finance at the Bozzuto Group, a real estate developer, manager and owner, from 2004-2006.
+Director, Finance, at PG&E National Energy Group from 2000-2004.

-^{} Messrs.
-Gladstone, Brubaker, and Stelljes are interested persons of Gladstone Capital Corporation, within the meaning of the 1940 Act, due to their positions as our officers and their employment by and service on the board of directors of our Adviser.
-Mr. Dullum is an interested person due to his employment by our Adviser.
+Messrs.
+Gladstone, Brubaker, Stelljes and Dullum are interested persons of Gladstone Capital Corporation, within the meaning of the 1940 Act, due to their positions as our officers or as officers of our Adviser, or both.